The closest alternatives to Best Sport Peppers are Pickled Serrano Peppers, Pickled Jalapeño Peppers, and Pickled Pepperoncini.

 Serrano peppers are a variety of chili pepper that packs a major punch.

-They are typically used in Mexican cuisine and can be found pickled, fresh, or dried.
+They are typically used in Mexican cuisine and can be found pickled, fresh, or dried - or paired with Serrano ham swap ideas for Spanish dishes.

 While they may not be as widely available as sport peppers, you should be able to find them at your local grocery store or specialty market.